West Virginia lawmakers reject charter school bill in victory for striking teachers

-(Reuters) - Striking teachers in West Virginia celebrated on Tuesday as lawmakers rejected a bill that would have opened seven charter schools, a proposal they saw as taking money from public schools.
+(Reuters) - Striking teachers in West Virginia celebrated on Tuesday as lawmakers rejected a bill that would have opened the first charter schools in the state as unions become more vocal about the public schools run by private groups.

 The 53-45 vote by the House of Delegates effectively kills the legislation, which Governor Jim Justice, a Republican, had vowed to veto.
 The bill had passed the Republican-controlled Senate on Monday, prompting labor unions to call the strike, which closed most of the state’s 700 schools that serve 277,000 students.